Thrills! Mystery! Man-Panty!

 Though Batman comics have a Batmobile, lack of budget means no Batmobile on set, and the caped crusaders must make-do with just a big tan convertible, sometimes changing in the back of it, like bandguys forced to use the toilet as their green room.
 Vicki Vale even asks Batman, “Does Bruce Wayne know you’re driving around in his car?”
 Whaaat?!
 Yes, Batman and Robin are so hubristic about their secret identities that they brazenly don’t even have more than one car; never mind a “Batmobile” – just another car to disguise your identities!
 Matter of fact, there is no Wayne Manor, and I’m not even sure if Bruce Wayne is a millionaire here; his house looks like it’s on Mapleton Drive next door to Jerry Mathers as The Beaver.

 And the dynamic duo actually do some “science” in their crime lab known as – the Batcave!
 They regenerate a negative film that was burned, to identify the crooks.
 They also follow some radioactive money with a “sensor.”
 (And when that radioactive cash falls on some straw, it catches alight.
 I guess the filmmakers don’t really grasp what “radioactive” means.)
 They use communication devices: Robin follows a getaway car, sees crooks enter a secret hideaway, and radios Batman on a com way too large to fit in his tights, “I’ve discovered the Wizard’s hideaway.
 It’s on a cliff near the ocean.”
 Being driven by the police, Batman replies, “We’re on our way!”
 Firstly – driven by the police?!
-Of course – NO SECOND CAR for these paupers!
+Of course – NO SECOND CAR!
 Secondly – no further directions; “on a cliff near the ocean” is enough to have everyone meet in the same place and punch crooks.
 Kids will enjoy the stupid taste of Batman Hideaway Directions Cereal.

 Movie opens with Batman and Robin thwarting a crime wave in Gotham, as touted by newspaper headlines.
 Quickly followed by diamond heists, train heists, bank heists.
 Uh, about that crime wave, guys…